akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 Nodes of a single service (collectively called a cluster) require less decoupling.
 They share the same code and are managed together, as a set, by a single team or individual.
-For this reason, intra-service communication can take advantage of Akka Cluster and actor messaging, which is convenient to use and has great performance.
+For this reason, intra-service communication can take advantage of Akka Cluster, failure management and actor messaging, which is convenient to use and has great performance.

 Between different services [Akka HTTP](https://doc.akka.io/docs/akka-http/current) or [Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) can be used for synchronous (yet non-blocking)